The-Honeypot-Archive-Project/the-honeypot-dataset/README.md

 # HoneyDataset: Structured List of Honeypot Software

-This repository offers an structured list of honeypots allow quickly searches.
+This repository offers an structured list of honeypots that allows quickly searches.
 Access the [honeyDataset](honeyDataset.csv).

 ## Features